terajh/Pretty_Shell/README.md

 - DO NOT USE `system()` system call.
 You will get 0 pts if it is used.
 - For sure, you should implement the features by calling relevent system calls; just printing out expected results will make your score -250 pts.
+- (Updated Sep 27) DO NOT try to figure out the testing situation by parsing the number of tokens and/or token contents.
+Such a forged execution will be screened offline and punished with -250 pts as well.
 - TEST YOUR CODE ON YOUR COMPUTER FIRST.
 You might be be penalized if you blow up the pasubmit system multiple times with obvious mistakes.
 In this sense, it would be best to test your implementation on your machine using `make test-run`, `make test-timeout`, `make test-cd`, `make test-for`, and `make test-prompt`. `make test-all` runs all the tests one after the other.
 Have a look at `Makefile` to learn making test automatic.
 - For your coding practice, the compiler is set to halt on some (important) warnings.
 Write your code to comply the C99 standard.